Most running injuries aren't bad luck or bad shoes. They come from doing more than your body was ready for. Most of them are preventable.

 If you ran 20 km this week, cap next week at 22.
 Simple on paper.
 Most runners break it the minute their easy pace starts feeling easy.

-Why Your Legs Lie to You
+Why Do Your Legs Lie to You About Mileage?

+Your aerobic system adapts in weeks while your tissues take months, so feeling fit on the run doesn't mean your shins, tendons, and bones are ready for more.
 Your heart and lungs adapt fast.
 A few weeks of consistent running and your aerobic system is meaningfully fitter.
 You feel it on every run.

 So you run more.
 Reasonable, until you factor in what your cardio can't tell you.